tundelarge/AirBnB_clone/README.md

 hbnb-screenshot

 Description
 This project is part of the Holberton School Full-Stack Software Engineer program.
-It's the first step towards building a first full web application: an AirBnB clone.
+It's the essentials towards building a first full web application: an AirBnB clone.
 This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.

 Usage
 The console works both in interactive mode and non-interactive mode, much like a Unix shell.
 It prints a prompt (hbnb) and waits for the user for input.